Infinity House – Women with Children Residential

 Who We Are

 Infinity House is a long term (4-6 month), residential program with 10 beds and is designed to treat pregnant and parenting mothers with a history of chronic substance use disorder and co-occurring disorder.
-The program is dedicated to supporting and guiding mothers ages 0 to 5 years of age in gaining and maintaining sobriety and building the skills needed for independent living utilizing the supports in the recovery community, as well as other community services, while strengthening their parenting skills.
+The program is dedicated to supporting and guiding mothers of children ages 0 to 5 years of age in gaining and maintaining sobriety and building the skills needed for independent living utilizing the supports in the recovery community, as well as other community services, while strengthening their parenting skills.

 To be considered for Infinity House, you must be: